ChitambarLab/BellScenario.jl/docs/src/BellScenario/overview.md

 * **Quantum Communication** - A quantum state is sent from one black-box to another.

 Communication resources are used during a Bell test.
+Classical communication resources are measured in *dits* which describes the number of distinct messages that can be sent.
+Quantum communication resources are measured in *qudits* which describes the Hilbert space dimension of the quantum state used to communicate.
+Quantum communication can simulate classical communication by encoding the classical messages as an orthogonal basis on the qudit Hilbert space.

 ### Correlation Resources: